RascalSoftware/RAT/docs/source/chapter2.rst

 **(i) Putting it all together – defining contrasts**
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-As is the case for RasCAL1, once we have defined the various aspects of our project i.e. backgrounds, data and so on, we group these together into contrasts to make out fitting project.
+As is the case for RasCAL, once we have defined the various aspects of our project i.e. backgrounds, data and so on, we group these together into contrasts to make out fitting project.
 We can add a contrast using just it's name, and edit it later, or we can specify which parts of our project we want to add to the contrast using name value pairs:

 .. code:: MATLAB

     problem.addContrast('name', 'D-tail/H-Head/D2O',...
                         'background', 'Background D2O',...
                         'resolution', 'Resolution 1',...
                         'scalefactor', 'Scalefactor 1',...
                         'nbs', 'SLD D2O',...
                         'nba', 'SLD air',...
                         'data', 'D-tail / H-head / D2O');

 The values which we add must refer to names within the other blocks of the project.
-So, if you try to add a scalefactor called 'scalefactor1' when this name doesn't exist in the scalefactors block, then an error will result.
+So, if you try to add a *scalefactor* called 'scalefactor1' when this name doesn't exist in the *scalefactors* block, then an error will result.

-Once we have added the contrasts, then we need to set the model, either by adding layers for a 'standard layers' project, or a custom model file (we will discuss these in chapter 3).
-To add either layers or a custom file, we use the 'setModel' method.
+Once we have added the contrasts, then we need to set the model, either by adding layers for a *standard layers* project, or a custom model file (we will discuss these in chapter 3).
+To add either layers or a custom file, we use the **setModel** method.
 In the case of layers, we give a list of layer names, in order from bulk in to bulk out.
 So for a monolayer for example, we would specify tails and then heads in a cell array:

 .. code:: MATLAB

     problem.setContrastModel(1,{'Deuterated tails','Hydrogenated heads'});

 The data can be either a datafile or the simulation object in the data block.
-Once we have defined our contrasts the appear in the contrasts block at the end of the project when it is displayed.
+Once we have defined our contrasts they appear in the *contrasts* block at the end of the project when it is displayed.

 **(j) A complete example**
 ++++++++++++++++++++++++++